mari-sol-mr/High-Performance-Trading-System/RingBuffer/README.md

 This avoids the wasted slot of other implementations and simplifies the logic.

-Since both producer and consumer will access the read and write indeces, they will be atomic variables to avoid data races.
+Since both producer and consumer threads will access the read and write indeces, they will be atomic variables to avoid data races.

 ## Size of the buffer
 Must be a power of two.